SmallImprovements/react-with-animation/README.md

-# react-with-animation
+# React with Animation

 A Component and a Higher-Order-Component (HOC) to manage short-lived CSS animations in React

-Working example: [here](https://lucastobrazil.github.io/react-with-animation-example/) or take a quick squiz at the code example further down the readme.
+**Working example**: [here](https://lucastobrazil.github.io/react-with-animation-example/) or take a quick squiz at the code example further down the readme.

 ## Concept
 Let's say you want to temporarily add a CSS class to a React component to play a little animation, and when the animation's finished, remove the class.
 Sounds like a simple enough thing to do, right?
 We've been doing that for years in jQuery: